-I grew up in the town of Kennebunk, Maine, and received a BFA in Illustration from the Rhode Island School of Design in 1979.
-As a student in the Design Department, I also studied printmaking and photography.
-Before moving back to Maine in 1988, I did graduate work toward an MFA in Studio Teaching at Boston University.
+I grew up in Kennebunk, Maine, and received a BFA in Illustration from the Rhode Island School of Design where I also studied printmaking and photography.
+Before moving back to Maine, I did graduate work toward an MFA in Studio Teaching at Boston University.

-In 1995 my first picture book was published by North South Books.
-Since then I have been fortunate to illustrate books for several publishers written by many wonderful authors including Eve Bunting, Diane Stanley and Sarah Weeks.
-My most recent book is Colorful Dreamer: The Story of Artist Henri Matisse, written by Marjorie Blain Parker.
-Currently I am working on illustrating a manuscript by the fabulous Toni Buzzeo!
+In 1995 my first picture book, Old MacDonald Had a Farm, was published by North South Books.
+Since then I have illustrated books for several publishers written by many wonderful authors including Eve Bunting, Diane Stanley, Sarah Weeks and Toni Buzzeo.

 My original book illustrations have been included in many exhibits and traveling shows including those at the Society of Illustrators (NYC), the Art Institute of Chicago, The Treehouse Museum (Ogden, UT), The Farnsworth Museum of Art (Rockland, ME), The Mazza Museum (Findlay, OH) and the National Center for Children’s Illustrated Literature (Abilene, TX).